nickesc/client-enhanced/README.md

 <br>

-> **Caution: Always check server rules before connecting**
->
-> **_Client-Enhanced_** is not necessarily compatible with multiplayer servers even though it is client-side only.
+> **Caution:** **_Client-Enhanced_** is not necessarily compatible with multiplayer servers even though it is client-side only.
 Some of the mods included may be flagged by anti-cheat plugins and result in a ban.
 >
 > **_DO NOT_** connect to a server with **_Client-Enhanced_** unless you know that the mods in this modpack are permitted on that server.